evolvingstuff/vdw2/content/posts/5-percent-of-the-world-consumes-55-percent-of-the-prescription-medications-while-s-decreasing-us.md

 │   │   │   inner_content: `US RDA Vitamin D math mistakes cost the world about one Trillion dollars annually`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
-│   full_match: `!!!!VitaminDwiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))`
+│   full_match: `!!!!VitaminDWiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))`
-│   inner_content: `VitaminDwiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))`
+│   inner_content: `VitaminDWiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))`
 │   level: `4`
 │   children:
 │   ├── TextNode
-│   │   full_match: `VitaminDwiki - `
+│   │   full_match: `VitaminDWiki - `
-│   │   inner_content: `VitaminDwiki - `
+│   │   inner_content: `VitaminDWiki - `
 │   ├── LocalLinkNode
 │   │   full_match: `((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))`
 │   │   inner_content: `Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024`